 How to display a custom icon

-In Understanding how search results are displayed in SharePoint Server we explained how the icons Word, PDF, and Excel are displayed for each search result.
+In Understanding how search results are displayed in SharePoint Server we explained how the icons Word, PDF, and Excel are displayed for classic search results.
 In our Search Center scenario, we wanted to add the following custom icon next to all search results that belong to the newly created TechNet content result type:

-To display a custom icon for search results, here's what you should do:
+To display a custom icon for classic search results, here's what you should do:

 Add the custom icon to a SharePoint Server library.